Elinor Taylor - Counsellor And Clinical Supervisor. Accredited Member BACP

 I have worked with many clients, both long and short term, covering a very broad spectrum of complex issues including, but not limited to anxiety, depression, relationship issues and panic disorder.

-Away from my private practice, I work at a hospice and I am particularly interested in helping people who are affected by a terminal or life-threatening conditions, as well as providing support for the bereaved.
+I am currently working full time in private practice, I previously worked in a hospice and I am particularly interested in helping people who are affected by a terminal or life-threatening conditions, as well as providing support for the bereaved.
 I also have significant experience in disability and mental health issues, with particular reference to parents of children who are struggling with their mental health.

 I provide a supportive confidential space for you to talk through your concerns.
 My job is to help you develop a better understanding about yourself and to help you find your own answers.
 I work in a non-judgmental, unbiased way and aim to build a trusting and respectful working relationship with you.